 - Mustard seed

-Breathing is one of the easiest ways to clarify and clear Kapha as Prana is dry and light as opposed to heavy and damp.
-Start with Kapalabhati to expel stale air from the base of the lungs and then move to Nadi Shodhana or Bhastrika, an even inhale and exhale in the area of the ribcage.
+Breathing is one of the easiest ways to clarify and clear Kapha, as Prana is dry and light as opposed to heavy and damp.
+Start with Kapalabhati to expel stale air from the base of the lungs and then move to Nadi Shodhana or Bhastrika with an even inhalation and exhalation in the area of the ribcage.
 During asana, Ujjayi is warming and adds to the clarifying effect.

 Chanting aloud is warming, just like pranayama, as it involves a mastery of the breath.
 Chanting Vedic mantras, especially solar mantras like Gayatri, with a more quick pace are wonderful for releasing stagnant energy and importing vitality.
-That said, Kapha can also benefit from the more uplifting melodies and beats of Kirtan.
-Mantras that connected to archetypes with a more stern, disciplinary feel, like Om Namah Shivaya, are perfect for more relaxed Kapha types.
+That said, Kapha types can also benefit from the more uplifting melodies and beats of Kirtan.
+Mantras that connect to archetypes with a more stern, disciplinary feel, like Shiva (Om Namah Shivaya), are perfect for more relaxed Kapha Dosha types.

 Since Kapha already tends towards stillness, walking meditation or meditation with continuous chanting are quite beneficial.
-Like Vatas, the Kapha types benefit from something tactile and active to focus on like the use of mala beads.
+Like Vata types, people naturally high in Kapha Dosha benefit from something tactile and active to focus on like the use of mala beads.
 In the case of Kapha, this is to stop them from relaxing so much they fall asleep!

 Yoga for Kapha on Akhanda Yoga Online

 Need some inspiration?
 Join us for pacifying Kapha on Akhanda Yoga Online!
-Enter your email to receive a free toolkit of videos are all focussed around clarifying the damp of the water/earth type and season.
-The toolkit includes cooking clips, cleansing, pranayama and a full Yoga class, just like this one!
+Enter your email to receive a free toolkit of videos all focussed around clarifying the damp of the water/earth type and season.
+The toolkit includes cooking clips, cleansing, pranayama and a full Yoga classes!